 Click on to expand and on to minimise the details.

-This is only general product information provided by us.
-You should seek advice from a qualified advisor if in doubt.
-The specific details applicable to this insurance are set out in the policy contract.
-Buying a life insurance policy is a long-term commitment.
-An early termination of the policy usually involves high costs and surrender value payable may be less than the total premiums paid.
-All insurance applications are subject to the insurance company's underwriting and acceptance.
+- Buying a life insurance policy is a long-term commitment.
+An early termination of the policy usually involves high costs and surrender value payable (if any) may be zero or less than the total premiums paid.

-For US-dollar denominated insurance plans, premiums and benefits payable will be made in US dollars.
-Equivalent returns on the policy in other currencies will depend on prevailing exchange rates which may be highly volatile.
+- For US-dollar denominated insurance plans, premiums and benefits payable will be made in US dollars.
+For insurance plans dominated in other currencies, premiums will be deducted from your Citibank USD account.
+Equivalent returns on the policy in other currencies (including Singapore dollar) will depend on prevailing exchange rates which may be highly volatile.

 * The above is only a summary of some of the key risks in investing in the product.
 Detailed risk disclosures are set out in the documentation relating to the specific product.
 Prior to entering into a transaction, you should ensure that you have read and understood the nature of all of the risks associated with the investment in order to determine whether the investment is suitable for you in light of your experience, objectives, financial position and other relevant circumstances.
 You should consult with your legal, regulatory, tax, financial and/or accounting advisors to the extent you consider it necessary in making your own investment decision.